HungNguyen20/Bandits/README.md

 *Notice*: Consider both **exploration** and **exploitation** for the best performance

+## After Simulation:

+The program is coded to produce a trace file, namely **result.csv** where all the information during the simulation is printed.

+Also, at the end of the simulation, you are expected to see your own *score* at the bottom of the terminal output.

+🏁 For more competitive results and figures, you can submit file **Agent_method.java** upto [this website](http://202.191.57.62:8501/) where your codes will be tested with multiple scripts, your scores are ranked with others.

+## General warning:

 😏 feel free to create new classes to support your code

 🚫 please, do not change the nature of the function **getAction**.
 Meaning, the inputs and outputs must be kept still